-- Characterizing HDL subspecies and understanding how obesity, insulin resistance and diabetes alter their composition and function.
+- Characterizing LDL and HDL subspecies and understanding how obesity, insulin resistance and diabetes alter LDL and HDL composition and function.

-- Understanding how reversal of metabolic diseases through weight loss (bariatric surgery) influences HDL subspecies composition and function.
+- Understanding how reversal of metabolic diseases through weight loss (bariatric) surgery influences LDL and HDL subspecies composition and function

-- Developing novel assays to study how HDL subspecies’ protect against cardiovascular disease.
+- Developing novel assays to study how LDL and HDL subspecies’ contribute to or protect against cardiovascular disease, respectively.

 We work closely with the Davidson Laboratory at the University of Cincinnati.

-Dr. Shah also heads the Adolescent Type 2 Diabetes Clinic at Cincinnati Children’s Hospital.
-If your son or daughter has been diagnosed with type 2 diabetes, learn more about our multidisciplinary clinic
+Dr. Shah is also the director of the Adolescent Type 2 Diabetes Program at Cincinnati Children’s Hospital.
+If your child has been diagnosed with type 2 diabetes, learn more about our multidisciplinary clinic.

 For more information regarding clinical care or our research, please contact us at email@example.com.